WHO WE ARE

 What happens when an artist and a chef decide to open a restaurant?
 Creative deliciousness.
 When Chicos founder and visual artist Marvin Gralnick first met Chef Johannes Klapdohr, they both left impressed with each other’s unique skill and talent.
 It was no surprise that these two, along with their ever patient and beautiful wives decided to re-open Sapphire Valley’s historic Library and breathe color and life back into the 160 year old structure.
 Library Kitchen and Bar is a culinary and creative safe space influenced by flavors and cooking techniques from around the world.
 Our hope is that each guest leaves their meal feeling refreshed, energized, and inspired by their experience with us.

 We offer a unique dining experience to the out of town visitors as well as the locals of the western North Carolina mountain area.
-With its historic charm and decor, chic design, and welcoming farm-to-table menu, the Library will instantly become the area's premiere dining destination.
+With its historic charm and decor, chic design, and welcoming nature inspired seasonal menu, the Library will instantly become the area's premiere dining destination.

 184 Cherokee Trail